jamesmeyer1/EKSKube2IAM/README.md

 ![Overview of Architeture](https://github.com/meyjames/Kubernetes/blob/master/podlevel.png)

 ```
-Things I would copy down as you see or create them.
+Things I would copy down as you see them.
 1) EKS Cluster Name
         You will need this when you create your nodes
 2) NodeInstanceRole